-There is a lot of nonsense around about non-verbal techniques for sales success.
-As an expert in body language, I can tell you; you (or anyone else) can’t completely control all your own non-verbal behavior.
+There is a lot of nonsense around non-verbal techniques for sales success.
+As an expert in body language, I can tell you; that you (or anyone else) can’t completely control all your own non-verbal behaviour.
 But you can benefit from reading other people’s non-verbal gestures to get clues about what they subconsciously feel at that moment.
 Because, at its root, selling is all about psychology.

 Read Body Language

 Gurus may tell you they will teach you to read body language.
 What they mean is that you can learn to observe and identify the meanings of non-verbal gestures and body movements.
 Controlling your own body language can take time and will never be 100% perfect.
 But at least by being aware of bad body language and doing less of it, you will be more persuasive.
 Let’s look at some examples.

 For example, you can learn why it might be important sometimes to notice what someone is doing with their feet.
 Ex-FBI Joe Navarro offers some excellent training material on reading feet and analyzing the meaning.
 Show me where their feet point, and I’ll tell you where they want to go.
 Simple, eh?
 Notice where prospects point their feet, and it’ll give you a clue of how engaged the customer is with your sales presentation.
 If their feet point away from you, that may mean they don’t want to listen and want to leave.

 During a sales pitch, I can quickly identify how interested the prospect is by watching the direction they point their feet.
 If they point toward me, that’s a good indication they are interested or at least receptive to what I am saying and probably want to know more.
 On the other hand, if their feet point away from me, they probably want to leave, or maybe they need to go to the toilet!